HypothesisWorks/hypothesis/tests/README.rst

 - Use ``git grep`` to search for keywords, e.g. the name of a strategy you've changed.
 - Deliberately break something related to your code, and see which tests fail.
 - Ask a maintainer!
-Sometimes the structure is just arbitrary, and other tactics don't work - but as I keep saying, we *want* to help!
+Sometimes the structure is just arbitrary, and other tactics don't work - but we *want* to help!

 About each group of tests